 Skirt steak makes a great cut of beef for quick and easy weeknight meals.
 Skirt steak is a long, lean cut of beef from the chest and underbelly of the cow.
 It has a more pronounced beef flavor than flank steak and takes well to marinades.
 If you aren’t family with skirt steak, it is used regularly in fajitas.
 If you haven’t cooked it at home, or even if you have, this recipe is definitely one that you should try!
 I think you’ll love it as much as we do!

-This was the third in Morton Salt’s series of Next Door Chef events where someone’s home is converted into an actual restaurant for the day!
+This was the third event in a series where someone’s home was converted into an actual restaurant for the day!
 The person is then paired with a professional chef to learn how to make a restaurant-quality meal using different types of salt.

 All of the food was out of this world delicious, but our absolute favorite was the skirt steak served that day.
 The marinade adds so much flavor to the skirt steak, but it also serves the purpose of tenderizing the meat as well.

 The marinade comes together quickly.
 You simply stir together 1 teaspoon of the olive oil, all of the soy sauce (or you can use coconut aminos if you are sensitive to soy or following a paleo lifestyle), the honey, red wine vinegar, crushed pepper flakes, ginger, garlic, and 1 1/2 teaspoons of the Morton Kosher Salt and half of the green onions.
 You then pour this marinade over the skirt steak, cover it well and refrigerate for an hour to allow it to marinate.

 The kosher salt in the recipe helps to tenderize the meat as it breaks down the fibrous tissue of the beef.